AlphaDecodeX/CricketDBMS/Readme.md

 Run the Following command in the terminal given that node is installed in the system

+-   npm install
+-   cd Cricket
-- npm
+-   npm i
-  sh
+-   cd ..
+-   cd Backend
-  npm install
+-   npm i
+-   In Cricket Folder run npm start
+-   In Backend Folder run nodemon

 <!-- USAGE EXAMPLES -->